4 Ways Adobe Experience Manager Commons Can Save You Time

 Dynamic RTE Configuration

 How many times has each of a client’s business units needed different implementations of an RTE (Rich Text Editor) Component?
 One site may have specific styling requirements, while another needs to make use of some special characters.
 Typically, this situation leads developers to make two very similar components that may only differ in configuration… we have just entered any developer’s nightmare.
 Duplicate code scattered around a codebase, makes for a true maintenance disaster.
-Enter Dynamic RTE Configuration, an AEM Commons plugin that allows for multiple configurations of a single RTE component across different sites.
+Enter Dynamic RTE Configuration, an Adobe Experience Manager Commons plugin that allows for multiple configurations of a single RTE component across different sites.
 By creating a node structure under /etc/rteconfig for multiple sites, for example: */etc/rteconfig/siteA *and /etc/rteconfig/siteB, specific rules can be specified for different content paths.

 Version Comparison Tool